Which Vehicle is Cheaper to Insure: Honda Civic or Toyota Corolla?

 Shopping for a car is no easy task.
 There are many factors that you need to consider before making this large purchase.
 It is important to look at cars that are going to provide you with the most value for the money that you pay for it.

-This means that even though the cost of a Honda Civic may be $700 more to purchase over a Toyota Corolla at the start, when the expenses are added up, it actually will cost much more.
+This means that even though the cost of a Honda Civic might be $700 more to purchase over a Toyota Corolla at the start, when the expenses are added up, it actually will cost much more.

 Comparing the Costs of Owning a Honda Civic Over a Toyota Corolla

 According to Edmunds, the cost of owning a Toyota Corolla for five years is around $32,749.
 The true cost of owning a Honda Civic for five years comes in at around $34,007, or about $1258 more.
-Let’s take a closer look at where the differences in costs for these two vehicles are.
+Let’s take a closer look at where the differences in costs for these two vehicles lie.

 Insurance Costs of the Honda Civic and Toyota Corolla

-When searching through the data for the Honda Civic and Toyota Corolla it is found that the average cost for insuring a Toyota Corolla for the first year is around $1730.
+When searching through the data for the Honda Civic and Toyota Corolla, it is found that the average cost for insuring a Toyota Corolla for the first year is around $1730.
 The average cost for insuring a Honda Civic for the first year is around $1900.

-Not only is insuring a Honda Civic more during the first year, it is also more during the years after as well.
+Not only is insuring a Honda Civic more during the first year, but it is also more during the years after as well.
 Even when the rates of insurance drop as the vehicle ages, it still costs more to insure a Honda Civic than it does to insure a Toyota Corolla.
-These rates are for the exact same amount of insurance coverage.
+These rates are for the same amount of insurance coverage.

-Over the course of 5 years it will cost around $9280 to insure the Toyota Corolla and about $10,250 to insure a Honda Civic.
-With these estimates it is around $980 cheaper to insure a Toyota Corolla over the course of 5 years than a Honda Civic.
+Over the course of 5 years, it will cost around $9280 to insure the Toyota Corolla and about $10,250 to insure a Honda Civic.
+With these estimates, it is around $980 cheaper to insure a Toyota Corolla over the course of 5 years than a Honda Civic.